JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## GitHub Actions

-To run the documentation build from GitHub Actions you should add the following to your workflow configuration file:
+To run the documentation build from GitHub Actions, create a new workflow flow configuration file called `.github/workflows/documentation.yml` with the following contents:
 ```yaml
 name: Documentation